-Before opening your doors to the public, there is an enormous and often overwhelming list of both tasks and strategic milestones to first complete.
+Before opening your doors to the public, there is an enormous and often overwhelming list of tasks to complete.
 This list traditionally starts 3-6 months (sometimes even more) prior to opening day.

-In this industry, there is never a ‘one-size fits all’ approach, but there are some general guidelines to follow, that any seasoned restaurateur will likely agree with, no matter if it’s a 3 month or 6 month project.
+In this industry, there is never a ‘one-size fits all’ approach, but if you are thinking about opening your venue, here are some general guidelines to follow, that any seasoned restaurateur will likely agree with, no matter if it’s a 3 month or 6 month project.

-Your opening day checklist shouldn’t just be a piece of paper either, it is ideal to hold weekly meetings throughout the start-up phase and consider using an online project management dashboard to promote effective communication within your entire start-up team.
+Your opening day checklist shouldn’t just be a piece of paper with tasks to tick off.
+It is ideal to hold weekly meetings throughout the start-up phase and consider using an online project management dashboard to promote effective communication within your entire team.

-Let’s have a look at a generic restaurant opening-day checklist with the appropriate time-frames that should be shared with all members of your opening day team.
+Let’s have a look at a generic restaurant opening-day checklist with the appropriate time-frames that should be shared with all members of your opening day.

 Design and build